artemdemo/react-starter/README.md

 **Notice**

-In order to run command in production mode you'll need use env variable `NODE_ENV='production`
+In order to run command in production mode you'll need use env variable `NODE_ENV='production'`